 Bottari honed his breaking news skills in the Sooner State, where he covered everything from car chases, wildfires and home explosions — to the deadly crash at the Oklahoma State University homecoming parade.

 He served as a special correspondent for dozens of Hearst television stations across the country, reporting live from Dallas, Tx. at the scene of the police officer ambush — and on the ground for days in Florida as Hurricane Irma made landfall.

 Steve has covered all forms of severe weather ‘tornado alley’ is famous for — and the new threat in Oklahoma: earthquakes.

 Prior to KOCO-TV, Bottari was the weekday morning news anchor at WCAX-TV, the venerable CBS-affiliate in Burlington, Vt.

-He was the valedictorian at Fairfield University, graduating Phi Beta Kappa, summa cum laude with a bachelor’s in communication and politics.
+He was the valedictorian at Fairfield University, graduating Phi Beta Kappa, summa cum laude with a bachelor’s double-majoring in communication and politics.